Good Hotel Guide Review

-8. All on ground floor, 1 single room with bathroom across the hall.
+8. All on ground floor, 1 single with private bathroom across hall.

-Apr–early Oct, by arrangement at other times, restaurant closed variable times in Apr, Oct.
+Apr–early Oct, by arrangement at other times, restaurant closed variable times Apr, Oct.

 lounge, restaurant, free Wi-Fi, in-room TV, 12-acre grounds (private rock beach), restaurant wheelchair accessible.

 local/Scottish traditional in restaurant.